mnemnion/urbit/doc/reamde/Nock-to-nck.md

 This document is thoroughly room temperature.
 If it proves fruitful, I will chill it.

 Nock is formally a binary tree, which is 80% of why I like it.
-Every cell is a node with up to two children, and every atom may be considered a leaf.
+Every cell is a node with exactly two children, and every atom may be considered a leaf.

 n-ary trees are also a product of context-free grammars, given a linear input stream.
 This means Nock can be compressed into such a grammar, where every cell has exactly two resolutions (left or right), and each possible atom found within the structure is one option at the terminal rule.